 A Charlie Brown Christmas

-Sir Arthur Sullivan (1842 - 1900) was the son of a military band clarinetist who was the first professor of clarinet when the Royal Military School of Music opened in England at Sandhurst in 1957.
-Sullivan's light operas, written to William Gilbert's libretti over about twenty-five years from 1871, delighted the public and made a fortune for both men and their impresario D'Oyly Carte.
+Sir Arthur Sullivan (1842 - 1900) was the son of a military band clarinetist who was the first professor of clarinet when the Royal Military School of Music opened in England at Sandhurst in 1857.
+Sullivan's light operas, written to William Gilbert's libretti over about twenty-five years beginning in 1871, delighted the public and made a fortune for both men and their impresario D'Oyly Carte.

 Sir Charles Mackerras was born in the United States of Australian parents in 1925.
 He studied in Sydney and Prague and made his debut in opera at Sadler’s Wells.
 From 1966 to 1969, he was First Conductor with the Hamburg State Opera.
 From 1970 to 1977, he was the Musical Director of Sadler’s Wells in London.
 Mackerras is a specialist in the Czech repertoire, notably Janácek, and has recorded a cycle of his operas with the Vienna Philharmonic.